British Bull Dog revolver: Garfield assassination

-Charles J. Guiteau used a .442 Webley British Bulldog revolver to assassinate United States President James A. Garfield at the Baltimore of Potomac Railroad Station in Washington D.C. on 2 July 1881.
-Guiteau was a disgruntled lawyer, who was angry that Garfield had not appointed him to a federal post.
-Guiteau reportedly wanted a British Bulldog revolver with ivory grips instead of wooden ones, as he believed they would look nicer when the gun was displayed in a museum, but decided not to spend the extra US $1 (equal to $ today) that the ivory-gripped model would have cost.
+Charles J. Guiteau used a .442 Webley British Bulldog revolver to assassinate United States President James A. Garfield at the Baltimore and Potomac Railroad Station in Washington, D.C., on 2 July 1881.

+Guiteau was a disgruntled lawyer who was angry that Garfield had not appointed him to a federal post.

+Guiteau reportedly wanted a British Bulldog revolver with ivory grips instead of wooden ones, as he believed they would look nicer when the gun was displayed in a museum, but decided not to spend the extra US$1 (equal to $ today) that the ivory-gripped model would have cost.
 Though he could not afford the extra dollar, the store owner dropped the price for him.

-In all, he paid $10 for the revolver, a box of cartridges and a penknife, before spending the next day familiarising himself with the revolver's operation and firing 10 practice shots with it into trees along the banks of the Potomac River.
+In all, he paid $10 for the revolver, a box of cartridges, and a penknife, before spending the next day familiarising himself with the revolver's operation and firing 10 practice shots with it into trees along the banks of the Potomac River.

 He used the revolver to shoot Garfield a week or so later in the Sixth Street Railway Station in Washington, D.C.

-After Guiteau's trial, the revolver was placed in the Smithsonian Institution but disappeared some time later.
+After Guiteau's trial, the revolver was placed in the Smithsonian Institution but disappeared sometime later.